 As one of the resort owners in Southern Leyte describes the whaleshark phenomena, ‘divers come here for the Whalesharks, but stay for the diving’.

-Diving; Scuba Dive Leyte, Leyte Dive Resorts List, diving Leyte philippines, Leyte Scuba Diving, Leyte Diving Package, trends
+Diving; Scuba Dive Leyte, Leyte Scuba Diving, Leyte Dive Resorts List, Leyte Diving Package, diving Leyte philippines, trends

 Napantau is the premier dive site.
 Two walls separated by 50m of slope, this is truly a spectacular dive site.
 The first corner of the north wall in particular is just full of fish, only Verde Island in Luzon has more Anthias and Fusiliers.
 The wall is completely carpeted with sponges, gorgonian fans, big bushes of black coral, large green tree corals and in the reef top beautiful hard and soft corals.
 Almost always there’s frogfish, scorpionfish and stonefish to be found and if the current allows. chances are you’ll find a pigmy sea horse or two in the muricela gorgonian fans.
 This is a properly wow dive and no mistake.